hakanai/talker/Readme.md

       "force32Bit": true
     },

-Windows ships with some speech providers out of the box so you should be able to use these.
+Windows ships with some speech providers out of the box, so you should be able to use these.
 The voice name here is matched against the exact name that is displayed for the voice in Windows.

 The example here shows "Miku" being used as the voice, which will use Robokoe if you have followed